NeuromatchAcademy/precourse/prereqs/DeepLearning.md

 ### Math skills

-Computational neuroscience and neural data analysis relies on linear algebra, probability, basic statistics, and calculus (derivates and ODEs).
+Deep learning relies on linear algebra, probability, basic statistics, and calculus (derivates and ODEs).

 We highly recommend going through our refreshers on linear algebra, calculus, and statistics (W0D3, W0D4, W0D5 [here](https://compneuro.neuromatch.io/)).
 You will be able to ask questions on discord before the course starts.
 Note that these have a neuroscience focus in the examples used but the math basics will be extremely useful for the deep learning course.